Yvonne Abbas: Early life

 Abbas was born in Pérenchies, to an Algerian father who died of tuberculosis when she was a child, resulting in her having to go out to work at the age of thirteen.
 As an employee of Épiceries du Nord, she became a Communist Party activist and was involved in the industrial action of 1938.
 At the age of seventeen, she married Florent Debels.
 Both entered the Resistance and joined the FTP (Francs-tireurs et partisans).

 Life during the Second World War

 Abbas was arrested on her 20th birthday in 1942 (along with Louis Petit and Jean Bracq, both of whom were shot).
 She was imprisoned in Rennes and, in April 1944, she was sent to Ravensbrück.
 There she was subjected to torture and forced labour.

 She was working in a munitions factory in Holleischen in May 1945, when the camp was liberated.
-On her return home, she learned that her husband had been shot and killed at Wambrechies, two months after her address, while had her brother had also been killed.
+On her return home, she learned that her husband had been shot and killed at Wambrechies, two months after her address; her brother had also been killed in October 1944 in Belfort.